ImperialCollegeLondon/safe_web/README.md

     WHERE pg_stat_activity.datname = 'safe_web2py'
       AND pid <> pg_backend_pid();
     -- recreate
-    \c template1
     drop database safe_web2py;
     create database safe_web2py;

-2) In the file system the upload directory contains copies of files loaded in.
+  3. In the file system the upload directory contains copies of files loaded in.
 These won't be purged by deleting the DB content, so avoid duplicating them on reload:

     cd /home/www-data/web2py/applications/safe_web/uploads
     sudo find . -type f -delete

- 3) Kill the databases files - they need to be regenerated when the DB is brought back up
+  4. Kill the web2py databases table description files - they need to be regenerated when the DB is brought back up

     cd /home/www-data/web2py/applications/safe_web/databases
     sudo rm *.table